makeabilitylab/physcomp/sensors/photoresistors.md

 {% endhighlight C %}

-And I like to simplify this even more by relying on `map` for the inversion, so the code becomes:
+And I often like to simplify this even more by relying on `map` for the inversion (notice how I flip the order of `255` and `0`), so the code becomes:

 {% highlight C %}